zilexa/Homeserver/filesystem/README.md

 ## General need-to-knows
 - In Linux, every piece of hardware has its own path starting with `/dev/...` For example, SATA drives are listed as `/dev/sda/` the next drive `/dev/sdb/` and so on.
 Partitions will be `/dev/sda1/`, `/dev/sda2/` and so on.
-Partitions on the next drive will be `dev/sdb1` etc. For NVME drives it will be `/dev/nvme0n1`, `/dev/nvme0n2` etc, a partition can be `/dev/nvme0n1p1.
+Partitions on the next drive will be `dev/sdb1` etc. For NVME drives it will be `/dev/nvme0n1`, `/dev/nvme0n2` etc, and a partition can be `/dev/nvme0n1p1`.

 - To actually use drives, they need to be mounted to a folder you have created, you cannot use the device path `/dev/`.
 - The system file `/etc/fstab` is a register of all your mounts.
 You can edit this file easily, [example here](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab).
 Follow it!